A relaxing Cambodian beach retreat, or are there better options for families?

 I guess we were still reeling a bit from a nasty incident in Phnom Penh where our children were used against us in a bag snatching and this was shrouding our ability to sit back and relax.
 We dare not take our eyes off any of the children or our belongings, even for a second.

-We forlornly head back past the massage parlours and casinos to our less than average hotel.
+We forlornly head back past the massage parlours and casinos to our less than average hotel and rock hard beds.

 So you can see at this point, relaxation did not seem it was going to be high on the agenda.
 Hubby by this point had broken out in some mysterious rash which required tracking down a “medicine man” late in the evening and returning with some bizarre concoction of pills.

 I believe this may have been one of our family travel low points.

 What were we thinking coming here?